Improve the Interaction to Next Paint by ditching JavaScript scrolling

 Simple and effective

 The CSS one-liner html { scroll-behavior: smooth; } is super simple to implement and more efficient than JavaScript-based solutions.
 This single line of code enables smooth scrolling for the entire page without any hard to maintain JavaScript functions.
+If you want to go further and defer or remove unnecessary JavaScript entirely, your INP processing time will thank you.

 Better Performance